Same-sex marriage in Montana: Native American nations

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
 The Cheyenne refer to them as heʼémánéʼe (/chy/).
-They filled an important role as a third gender, were revered as warriors, directed the traditional scalp dances, were believed to be able to talk to coyotes, and were known for their skills in matchmaking, particularly for young, unmarried men who sought to impress young women.
+Traditionally, they filled an important role as a third gender, were revered as warriors, directed the traditional scalp dances, were believed to be able to talk to coyotes, and were known for their skills in matchmaking, particularly for young, unmarried men who sought to impress young women.
 The heʼémánéʼe often served as a second wife in a married man's polygynous household.
 Among the Assiniboine, two-spirit people—known as wį́ktą (/asb/)—would marry men.
 Other nations also have distinct terms and respected roles for two-spirit people.
 The Blackfoot use ááwowáakii (ᖳᖶᖷᖽ, /bla/), and the Crow use batée (/cro/).
 The batée would marry either women or men.
 Osh-Tisch, a famous Crow batée, adorned women's clothing and married a woman.
 They also exist among the Gros Ventre, though the term used in their language is unknown.
 A literal translation of the term "two-spirit" would be níí3ʼa bíitéinɔh.
 One famous Kutenai two-spirit person was Kaúxuma Núpika, who, after leaving his White fur trader husband, returned to his people and adopted men's clothing and weapons, and took a wife.
 Kaúxuma was one of the "principal leaders" of the tribe and supernatural powers were attributed to him.
 He "is remembered among the Kutenai as a respected shamanic healer", a masculine occupation.